 Arizona State University (ASU), Arizona

 Arizona State University is a public research university founded in 1885.
 Located in the Phoenix Metropolitan Area, ASU is the largest public university in the USA in terms of enrolment.
 It’s also one of the universities most Indians apply to, without fail, since it qualifies as a ‘safe’ university, which means it’s pretty easy to get in.
+Mechanical, Electrical and Industrial courses are rated top notch at ASU.

 While Phoenix is a decently sized city by itself, it isn’t exactly bustling with 24x7 activity, so to speak.
 Unfortunately, though, there aren’t really many places to go to once you’re out of Phoenix either.
 That is, if you don’t want to make the 240 mile trip to Las Vegas, of course.